 - Limited 2-year warranty

-- Ranges only up to 825 yards which is quite less compared to other rangefinders with the same price tag
+- Ranges only up to 825 yards which are quite less compared to other rangefinders with the same price tag

 - Uses the hard to find and expensive CR2 batteries